grnn8/Cube-Wealth-Task/README.md

 # Cube-Wealth-Task
-A simple full-stack web application with authentication and password recovery that allows users to manage a list of tasks.
+A simple full-stack web application with authentication and password reset that allows users to manage a list of tasks.
 # Tech Stack
 * JavaScript
 * React